aniruddh93/cs234/README.md

-# Finetuning Diffusion Models using Reinforcement Learning
+# Training Diffusion Models using Reinforcement Learning

-This repo contains code for 2024 Spring CS234 final project: Finetuning Diffusion Models using Reinforcement Learning.
+This repo contains code for 2024 Spring CS234 final project: Training Diffusion Models using Reinforcement Learning.
 In this project, I implement Denoising Diffusion Policy Optimization paper [1](https://arxiv.org/abs/2305.13301) to finetune Stable Diffusion model to generate more prompt aligned and aesthetically appealing images.

 The repo is organized as follows: